Windows Group Privileges

 utility and can display service status and configurations and also allow you to start, stop, pause, resume, and restart services both locally and on remote hosts.

-This confirms that the Server Operators group has SERVICE_ALL_ACCESS access right, which gives us full control over this service.
+This confirms that the Server Operators group has access right, which gives us full control over this service.